 - Rarely, UW-Madison/UWHC may determine that a study cannot be conducted at the UW-Madison or UWHC, and a disapproval notice will be issued.

 Obtaining NCI CIRB Approval to Conduct a Study

-- Once the study team has received correspondence in ARROW confirming that the study can be deferred to the NCI CIRB, the UW principal investigator must submit a Study-Specific Worksheet to the NCI CIRB to obtain approval to conduct the study at the UW-Madison/UWHC.
+- Once the study team has received correspondence in ARROW confirming that IRB review can be ceded to the NCI CIRB, the UW principal investigator must submit a Study-Specific Worksheet to the NCI CIRB to obtain approval to conduct the study at the UW-Madison/UWHC.
 NOTE: Do not submit a Study-Specific Worksheet prior to receiving confirmation in ARROW that a study can be deferred to the NCI CIRB.

 - The Study-Specific Worksheet is completed and submitted online in the NCI CIRB's IRBManager system following the NCI CIRB Instruction Manual for Worksheet Completion in IRBManager (on the CIRB website).
 Questions about this process should be directed to the NCI CIRB Helpdesk.